About International Survey of Adult Skills

 The direct assessment component of the survey evaluates the skills of adults in three fundamental domains:

 This refers to the ability to understand and use information from written texts in a variety of contexts to achieve goals and develop knowledge and potential.
 This is a core requirement for developing higher-order skills and for positive economic and social outcomes.

 This refers to the ability to use, apply, interpret, and communicate mathematical information and ideas.
 It is an essential skill in an age when individuals encounter an increasing amount and wide range of quantitative and mathematical information in their daily lives.

-iii.
-Adaptive problem solving
+3. Adaptive problem solving

-This refers to the ability to achieve one's goal in a dynamic situation, in which a method for solution is not immeidately available.
+This refers to the ability to achieve one's goal in a dynamic situation, in which a method for solution is not immediately available.
 Individuals will define the problem, search for information and apply a solution in a variety of information environments and context.